jauzeyimam/jauzeyimam.github.io/_quran/93-duha.md

 ### Context

-When studying the Quran there's two aspects:
+When studying the Quran there's two aspects to note:

 1. Immediate need for that revelation in the time of the Prophet (SAW)
 2. Future application of those verses.